-The 11th generation Intel $^{\textcircled{R}}$ CoreTM processors are based on the Tiger Lake microarchitecture and support Intel 64 architecture.
+Some 11th generation Intel[®] Core[TM] processors are based on the Tiger Lake microarchitecture, and some are based on the Rocket Lake microarchitecture; both support Intel 64 architecture.

 Some 3rd generation Intel[®] Xeon[®] Processor Scalable Family processors are based on the Cooper Lake product, and some are based on the Ice Lake microarchitecture; both support Intel 64 architecture.